secureworks/aristotle/docs/BETTER.rst

 keyword <http://manual-snort-org.s3-website-us-east-1.amazonaws.com/node31.html#SECTION00448000000000000000>`__
 allow for non-functional (in terms of detection) information to be included (embedded) within a rule.
-The contents of the ``metadata`` keyword can be structured as key-value pairs.
-Other IDS rules may support similar functionality.
+The contents of the ``metadata`` keyword can be structured as comma separated key-value pairs.

 Details
 -------